chakra-ui/chakra-ui/.changeset/selfish-poems-care.md

 "@chakra-ui/tooltip": patch
 ---

-Added closeOnScroll prop to allow closing tooltip when the page scrolls.
+Added `closeOnScroll` prop to allow closing tooltip when the page or overflow container scrolls.